An energy-resolved atomic scanning probe: Results

 \subsection{Non-interacting LDOS}

 We illustrate this method by examining a many-body system with Hamiltonian

 where $\omega_{i}$ are tunneling frequencies in the system (sometimes taken to be uniform, i.e., $\omega_i = \omega_\qs$), $n_{i,\sigma}=\cid{i,\sigma} \ci{i,\sigma}$ is the number operator, and $U_i$ is the interaction frequency.
-The two (or more) components may refer to the spins of electrons or internal states of ultracold atoms.
-When inter-spin interactions are present, $H_\qp$ is expanded in a similar manner to include spin.
+The two (or more) components may refer to the spins of electrons or internal states of ultracold atoms. $H_\qp$ can also be expanded in a similar manner to include spin.

 We first examine a spin-polarized, non-interacting system $\qs$: $U_i=0$ and $\omega_{i}=\omega_\qs$ for all $i \in \qs$, which can be both solved exactly for the current \cite{Zwolak04-1,chien2012bosonic,chien2014landauer} and the LDOS (see Appendix~\ref{sec:nonintldos}).
 Figure~\ref{fig:avecurrnonint}(c) shows the reconstruction of the LDOS using Eq.~\eqref{eq:propcurr} with a finite lattice and time average, giving quantitative agreement with the exact LDOS.
 The dominant source of error is the finite probe bandwidth $\omega_\qp$, not the length of the lattice or the time of the average [Figs.~\ref{fig:avecurrnonint}(d) and (e)].
 This demonstrates that cold-atom systems or many-body simulations are well suited to implement this method, even though they are limited to finite lengths and times.
 As the total lattice length, $N \to \infty$, the averaging time, $\TT \to \infty$, and the probe bandwidth, $\omega_\qp \to 0$ (in this order), the exact LDOS would be recovered.